 The day had not gone as I had expected.

-So here I was: tired, nauseated, headachy, and waiting near the bathroom with my toes dug deep into the sand.
+So there I was standing near the bathroom–exhausted, headachy, and a bit nauseated.
 I felt uncomfortable, but I also felt luxuriously happy.
 I could feel God’s presence as the wind whipped through my hair and caressed my shoulders.
 A wave of joyful emotion rushed over me that almost brought me to tears.
 This is real life.
 The crazy and the sacred all mixed together.
 I’m so grateful.

 I thought back to the earlier morning.
 My husband and I had such high hopes for a fun early mother’s-day celebration.
 But then the dog pooped blood all over our carpet and we had to make an emergency trip to the vet.
 Thankfully, the news from the vet was promising and we ended up back at home with an exhausted dog and an antibiotic.
 It could have been worse.